 Could crosswalks be raised, making them more visible and acting as small speed bumps in alternative 2?

 Cost Estimates

-In addition to the base proposals for these two alternatives, the Richmond Transportation Committee recommends the following enhancements for more comprehensive safety improvements to this intersection.
+In addition to the base proposals for these two alternatives detailed in the Complete Streets Study, the Richmond Transportation Committee recommends the following enhancements for more comprehensive safety improvements to this intersection.